OceanDataTools/openrvdas/INSTALL.md

 User exists, skipping
 ```

 _Script will next ask about database options.
-If this is the first time you've run the script and MariaDB has not already been installed, the current root database password will be empty:_
+If this is the first time you've run the script and MySQL/MariaDB has not already been installed, the current root database password will be empty:_

 ```
 Database password to use for rvdas? (rvdas)